Business Model: The Ultimate Guide You Want

 Such spaces can be dedicated to both goods and services.

 The concept of a pay-as-you-go model is that instead of paying for something upfront, clients pay for their actual usage at the end of a specific period of time.
 Home utilities, for example, most often use a pay-as-you-go model.

-This is the reason behind razor handles being so cheap.
-Companies bank on people purchasing large volumes of blades over the long-term.
+This is the reason why razor handles are so cheap for the customers.
+Companies bank on people purchasing large volumes of blades over the long term.
 This strategy aims to tie people to the product, making sure that they keep on purchasing items over the long term.

 Reverse razor blade

-The reverse razor blade model flips the razor blade model around, meaning companies provide high-margin goods and promote sales of associated low-margin products.
+The reverse razor blade model means companies provide high-margin goods and promote sales of associated low-margin products.

-Online platforms are becoming more and more prevalent within the business world as a way of sourcing leads, clients and partners, and as a way of bringing in money for a business.
-Indeed they allow people to conduct business and find new opportunities from the comfort of their home.
+Online platforms are becoming more and more prevalent within the business world as a way of sourcing leads, clients and partners.
+It is thus a way of bringing in money for a business and grow it.